dcarpintero/machine-learning/Diffusion-Models.md

 ## Network Architecture

-Typically, a U-Net network architecture is commonly used in diffusion models as a part of the encoder and decoder components:
+U-Net network architectures, which allow the preservation of dimensions, are commonly used in diffusion models as a part of the encoder and decoder components:

 - The encoder takes the input data, such as an image, and progressively downsamples it into an embedding by applying convolutional layers.
 - After encoding the input data, the diffusion steps are applied to gradually introduce noise.